intuitivecomputing/franka-panda/README.md

 source devel/setup.bash
 ```

-After installing cloning the repo, you need to first follow the following steps in order to use the interface.
+After cloning the repo, you need to first follow the following steps in order to use the interface.

 1. ```cp src/franka_ros_interface/franka.sh ./```
 2. Configure the franka.sh file (enter {FCI-ip} in FRANKA_ROBOT_IP and your current ip in your_ip, and also the ros_version)